-Whether you are looking to replace broken or damaged windows, or are looking to beautify your existing home, replacing windows ranks high on the priority list for many homeowners.
-The reason is clear — not only do new windows completely revitalize a space with natural light and architectural accents, but they also offer practical benefits, such as improving energy efficiency by helping to lower your heating and cooling costs.
-Replacement windows are a true investment in your home.
+Whether you are looking to replace broken or damaged windows or refresh your home’s exterior, purchasing new windows ranks high on the priority list for many homeowners.
+New windows can completely revitalize a space with natural light and an architectural accent.
+They also offer practical benefits, such as improving energy efficiency by helping to lower your heating and cooling costs.
+Replacement windows are a true and valuable investment in your home.

-When contemplating window replacement, you might be wondering about the cost associated with replacing windows.
+When considering a project like this, you might wonder how much it costs to replace windows.
 Deciding on the right replacement windows for you can depend on many preferences, such as your lifestyle, your budget and the aesthetic of your space.
-In addition to your preferences, a number of considerations, including size, material and labor all factor into the cost of window replacement.
+In addition to your style preferences, size, material, installation and labor all factor into the cost of window replacement.

 1. Window Material

-Vinyl, fiberglass and wood windows all offer different benefits and come at varying price points.
-Each comes with its own considerations, like available performance features, window type and hardware styles as well as cost.
+Wood, fiberglass and vinyl windows have a number of benefits and come at varying price points.
+Each material comes with its own considerations, like available performance features, window type and hardware styles.

-Wood windows and patio doors are available with low-maintenance aluminum-clad exteriors and multiple options for different interior wood types.
-Wood windows typically cost more than vinyl windows, but have the widest variety of interior paint, stain and hardware options.
+Wood windows are available with low-maintenance aluminum-clad exteriors and multiple options for different interior wood finishes.
+Wood windows typically cost more than fiberglass and vinyl windows, but have the widest variety of interior paint, stain and hardware options.
 As the most customizable material, our wood products are available in styles ranging from traditional to modern with customization options and award-winning innovations.

-Fiberglass windows are an extremely durable choice, able to withstand hot and cold temperatures as well as extreme temperature fluctuations in diverse climates.
+Fiberglass windows are an extremely durable choice, able to withstand extreme temperature fluctuations in diverse climates.
 You don’t have to sacrifice beauty for performance though — Pella Impervia fiberglass windows offer sleek, timeless style.
-They’re available in a broad palette of powder-coated finish options.
+They’re available in a variety of powder-coated finish options, including black.

 2. Installation Requirements